Main Content start here

 The United Kingdom's television market was a robust and influential sector within the broader entertainment industry.
 Among the UK's constituent nations, England stands out with a largest share in this market, contributing to its growth and innovation.
 Several factors contribute to England's commanding influence in the United Kingdom's television market.
 England, particularly London, is a recognized global hub for television production and creative talent.
 The city boasts a vibrant entertainment industry, home to many renowned studios, production companies, and post-production facilities.
 The concentration of creative and technical expertise in England draws both national and international projects, making it a crucial driver of the UK's television market.

-Well-established production companies and television networks like the BBC, ITV, Channel 4, and Sky are based in England, producing a wide range of content, from news and documentaries to scripted drama and reality shows.
+Well-established production companies and television networks such as the BBC, ITV, Channel 4, and Sky are based in England and produce a wide range of content, from news and documentaries to scripted drama and reality shows.
 The industry's creative output in England spans various genres, attracting a diverse viewership.

 Recent Developments

-• In May 2024, Hisense unveiled its latest TV lineup, integrating the newly-launched UK free streamer Freely into all models for 2024.
+• In May 2024, Hisense unveiled its latest TV lineup, integrating the newly launched UK free streamer Freely into all 2024 models.
 The range includes models like the U8N, U7N, and U6N, spanning sizes from 50” to 100”.

 • In April 2024, Samsung Electronics Co., Ltd. showcased its latest TV and soundbar lineup at the Unbox & Discover event, featuring the newest Neo QLED 8K and 4K TVs, OLED TVs, and soundbars.